 - Open up your calendar or diary and make an appointment with yourself to do it.

-Yes, I know this sounds ridiculously basic, yet it’s the basic thing that so many of us don’t do, and it’s why so many people undershoot their goals.
+Yes, I know this sounds ridiculously basic, yet it’s the basic things that so many of us don’t do, and it’s why so many people undershoot their goals.
 Bring your plans into your life on a day to day basis, in small steps – and you will make progress.

 Just so you know…if you share this post in its entirety, it’s very much appreciated.